ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 **Think in terms of nodes:**
 LuaSnip snippets are composed of *nodes*---think of nodes as building blocks that you put together to make snippets.
-(Actual node syntax is described soon.)
-LuaSnip provides around 10 types of nodes.
+LuaSnip provides around 10 types of nodes, and I explain node syntax soon.
 Each node offers a different feature, and your job is to combine these nodes in ways that create useful snippets.
-(Fortunately, only about 4 nodes are needed for most use cases.)
+(Fortunately, only about 4 nodes should cover most use cases.)

 You create snippets by specifying: